 Lack of chlorophyll causes chlorosis disease that reduces the green color and generates yellow spots over leaves and crowns.

-You may also see the light brown streaks or severe curling to the plants.
+You may also see the light brown streaks or severe curling of the plants.

 There are several reasons for the plant to get stressed.
 Here are some of the most common causes.